DevOpsXPS/spring-petclinic/readme.md

 # Sample Application for ServiceNow / XebiaLabs DevOps solution

 ## What does it look like?
--spring-petclinic has been deployed here on cloudfoundry: http://demo-spring-petclinic.cfapps.io/
+spring-petclinic has been deployed here on cloudfoundry: http://demo-spring-petclinic.cfapps.io/

 ## Understanding the Spring Petclinic application with a few diagrams